 A default start time ramp duration of zero minutes.

 WM2.
-Each NRE and each Source Balancing Authority submitting an adjustment to a 10-minute recallable transaction for ORS will have evidence that it submitted a downward e-Tag market level profile adjustment for that activation and that the e-Tag included each of the characteristics required in WR2.
+Each NRE and each Source Balancing Authority submitting an adjustment to a 10-minute recallable transaction for ORS will have evidence that it submitted a downward e-Tag Market Level profile adjustment for that activation and that the e-Tag included each of the characteristics required in WR2.

-Each Source Balancing Authority and Sink Balancing Authority receiving a market level profile adjustment request for a 10-minute recallable transaction shall approve the request.
+Each Source Balancing Authority and Sink Balancing Authority receiving a Market Level profile adjustment request for a 10-minute Recallable transaction shall approve the request.

-Each Source Balancing Authority and Sink Balancing Authority receiving a market level profile adjustment request for a 10-minute recallable transaction will have evidence that, upon receipt of a downward e-Tag market profile adjustment for 10-minute recallable transactions, it approved the request as required in WR3.
+Each Source Balancing Authority and Sink Balancing Authority receiving a Market Level profile adjustment request for a 10-minute Recallable transaction will have evidence that, upon receipt of a downward e-Tag market profile adjustment for 10-minute Recallable transactions, it approved the request as required in WR3.

 Where an entity has not received a request per WR3, a written statement to that effect is sufficient to show adherence.